0x90JMP/0x90JMP.github.io/_posts/2026-06-18-stealing-azure-tokens-template.md

 *   Results are returned over the existing C2 channel
 *   The BOF removes itself from memory

-From Windows’ perspective, the entire credential harvest occurs *inside* `MicrosoftEdgeUpdate.exe`—a process that was already running and already trusted.
+From Windows’ perspective, the entire credential harvest occurs *inside* `MicrosoftEdgeUpdate.exe`-a process that was already running and already trusted.

 ***